 When Ticketing Goes Digital, Identity Becomes the Risk Surface

-Ticketing has changed dramatically over the past decade.
-Fans now buy tickets online, transfer them instantly, resell them across marketplaces, and enter venues using mobile wallets.
+Ticketing has gone fully digital.
+Fans buy online, transfer instantly, resell across marketplaces, and enter venues through mobile wallets.
 Premium agreements and account changes that once required in-person verification now happen remotely.
-For many organizations, ticketing is fully digital from end to end.
+For most organizations, the entire ticketing lifecycle, from purchase to gate, runs without a single physical touchpoint.

 The challenge is not tickets.
 It is knowing who is behind them.

-Modern ticketing systems excel at managing inventory.
+Modern ticketing platforms are excellent at managing inventory.
 They track tickets with precision, record ownership changes, and validate scans at the gate.
 What they struggle to do consistently is confirm the person taking the action.

 Individually, these moments rarely feel severe.
-They show up as support tickets, manual reviews, or one-off exceptions that teams work through.
-Over time, however, they accumulate into operational drag and erode trust across the ecosystem.
+They show up as support tickets, manual reviews, or one-off exceptions.
+Over time, they accumulate into operational drag and erode trust across the ecosystem.

 The root issue is the absence of reliable identity at the moments where it matters most.